 Co-author and clinical sexologist, Michael Sand, said the study is important in showing that long-term relationships can be filled with “healthy, vibrant sexuality.”

 In another reversal of stereotype, men were happier, overall, in their relationships

 than women.
 Maybe it’s not so surprising.
 In modern marriages, men still have more

 power and more say.
 Women are more likely to nurture and care for their spouses.

 But both men and women felt greater relationship satisfaction the longer they stayed together.
 Are happier couples simply more likely to stay together?
 Or do the deep bonds that form over long-term relationships create the contentment?
 Perhaps it’s a bit of both.

 These findings are based on a survey from the Kinsey Institute of 1,009 heterosexual couples from five countries who were middle-aged or older, and in long-term relationships.

 Posted on July 15, 2011, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged feminism, gender, long-term relationships, marriage, men, men's health, psychology, relationships, sex, sexism, sexual repression, social psychology, women.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.